-9 3.7.3.2 8th Street Site

-- 10 The Cultural Resources Assessment conducted for the Chattanooga Courthouse Project (NSA 2023) - recommends that the 8th Street Site may contain NRHP-eligible resources and if selected as the preferred - 12 alternative, should be subjected to further investigation prior to construction.
-Archaeological deposits in - this area may be identified via ground-penetrating radar survey or machine-excavated test trenches. - Monitoring of ground disturbance would be recommended should pre-construction investigation not be - 15 feasible. - 16 Construction of the proposed Courthouse on the 8th Street Site has the potential to have minor direct and - 17 indirect effects on archaeological and historic resources.
-Archaeologically, the site has the potential for - preserved deposits, and a Phase II archaeological survey would be required to determine if such deposits - were present and if they warranted nomination to the NRHP.
-If NRHP-eligible archaeological deposits were - 20 found, then Phase III data recovery mitigation would likely be required as such deposits could not be - 21 avoided.
-From the historic resource perspective, the site abuts the Martin Luther King Boulevard District - 22 and the Saints Peter and Paul Catholic Church and Buildings District, and construction of the new - 23 Courthouse on this site would have a minor adverse effect on both of these districts as it would change their - setting and feeling.
-Selection of this alternative would also have an adverse effect on the former YWCA - building, which NSA (2023) recommends as eligible for listing on the NRHP under Criterion A for its role - in women's history in Chattanooga and Criterion C as an example of neoclassical institutional architecture - in Chattanooga. - 28 Efforts to minimize effects could require design modifications, including efforts to maintain the feeling of - 29 the NRHP-listed historic districts.
-This could be accomplished through careful selection of building - materials and an architectural design that is consistent with the existing visual landscape.
+The Cultural Resources Assessment conducted for the Chattanooga Courthouse Project (NSA 2023) recommends that the 8th Street Site may contain NRHP-eligible resources and if selected as the preferred alternative, should be subjected to further archaeological investigation prior to construction.
+GSA would perform the recommended archaeological study in consultation with the SHPO and the six Tribes identified in Section 1.3.2 under Section 106 of the NHPA.
+Archaeological deposits in this area may be identified via ground-penetrating radar survey or machine-excavated test trenches.
+Monitoring of ground disturbance would be recommended should pre-construction investigation not be feasible.

+Construction of the proposed Courthouse on the 8th Street Site could have minor to moderate direct effects on archaeological resources.
+The site has the potential for preserved deposits, and a Phase II archaeological survey would be required to determine if such deposits were present and if they warranted nomination to the NRHP.
+If NRHP-eligible archaeological deposits were found, then Phase III data recovery mitigation would likely be required as such deposits could not be avoided.
+Continued consultation with the SHPO and Tribes and implementation of any further impact reduction measures would ensure that potential adverse archaeological effects from construction and operation of the proposed Courthouse at the 8th Street Site remain less than significant.

+From the historic resource perspective, the site abuts the Martin Luther King Boulevard District and the Saints Peter and Paul Catholic Church and Buildings District.
+Construction of the new Courthouse on this site would have a minor indirect, adverse effect on both of these districts as it would change their setting and feeling.
+Selection of this alternative would also have an adverse direct effect on the former YWCA building, which NSA (2023) recommends as eligible for listing on the NRHP under Criterion A for its role in women's history in Chattanooga and Criterion C as an example of neoclassical institutional architecture in Chattanooga.

-31 3.7.3.3 TVA Site
+In a letter dated November 27, 2023, the SHPO concurred that an archaeological survey would be required if GSA selected the 8th Street Site for construction of the proposed Courthouse.
+The SHPO would continue their review of the project after receiving the results of the archaeological survey report.
+GSA sent consultation letters on January 23 to six Tribes identified as having ancestral and historic ties to the area.
+None of the six Tribes responded to these letters with concerns regarding the Proposed Action or the findings of Cultural Resources Assessments.
+However, due to the identified potential for archaeological resources on this site, further coordination efforts and additional impact reduction measures may be required if GSA selects the 8th Street Site for construction of the proposed Courthouse.
+Appendix B contains copies of letters documenting the consultation efforts conducted to date.

+Efforts to minimize effects could require design modifications, including efforts to maintain the feeling of the NRHP-listed historic districts.
+This could be accomplished through careful selection of building materials and an architectural design that is consistent with the existing visual landscape.